 Year 6 pupils were involved in a full day of activities including learning about: bullying, preventing criminality, county lines, criminal exploitation, the age of criminal responsibility and life inside a prison.

-The children watched an assembly about internet safety before designing a colourful poster with key messages about keeping safe when using the internet.
+The children worked in classes hearing messages about internet safety, the importance of keeping passwords safe and other relevant messages connected with key messages about keeping safe when using the internet.

 GANGS (Get Away ‘N’ Get Safe) programme

-In November 2020, children in year6 participated in the GANGS (Get Away ‘N’ Get Safe) programme.
+In October 2023 Y6 children in year6 participated in the GANGS (Get Away ‘N’ Get Safe) programme.
 The GANGS programme is an intensive 5 session educational, preventative and diversionary programme which aims to educate young people on the dangers of the gang lifestyle for the individual, their families and the wider community.
 The content covers issues such as joint enterprise, consequences, retaliation, victims and criminal exploitation.

 The GANGS programme empowers young people to make informed decisions about their current or future associates and lifestyle, thus reducing the potential risks of gang related behaviour.